-As for how you can have the best experience at Oga’s Cantina, our first recommendation would be starting across the Esplanade at Carthay Circle Lounge.
-This remains the undisputed champ of in-park bars in terms of drink quality (by a wide margin), and is a good place to have cocktails that are actually good before heading off to Galaxy’s Edge.
+As for how you can have the best experience at Oga’s Cantina, our first recommendation would be starting at another bar where you can order drinks that are actually potent.
+At Disneyland Resort, Carthay Circle Lounge is a good alternative.
+At Disney’s Hollywood Studios, the Brown Derby or Tune-In Lounge are good choices.
+All of these are superior in terms of drink quality (by a wide margin), and is a good place to have cocktails that are actually good before heading off to Galaxy’s Edge.

-Once inside Oga’s Cantina, order only the Fuzzy Tauntaun, Blue Bantha, or beer.
-The former two are fun drinks that, at the very minimum, are also good ‘conversation pieces.’
+Once inside Oga’s Cantina, order only the Fuzzy Tauntaun, Blue Bantha, beer, or as mentioned above, nothing at all.
+The first two are fun drinks that, at the very minimum, are also good ‘conversation pieces.’
 Take them, wander the bar for 45 minutes, and don’t worry about anything else.
-From our perspective, this is the best way to an excellent Oga’s Cantina experience, and will help avoid some of the location’s current pitfalls.

 At this point, I feel like this Oga’s Cantina review is a bit too harsh.
 To be sure, the drink menu isn’t good (aside from presentation), the way the location is operated to churn guests leaves a lot to be desired, and the energy of the cantina could be enhanced considerably with atmospheric entertainment.
 All of those qualms are easily addressable or ignorable.